-Students of aikijutsu learn to neutralize attacks by throwing or pinning an opponent, most often by means of locking one or more of the opponent’s joints.
-Because the opponent is controlled through a mechanical linkage, rather than by application of pain, aikijutsu is a matter of skill and not brute force.
-The objective of the art is to gain absolute control of an attacker, both physically and spiritually, allowing the possibility an opponent can be deterred or restrained with minimal harm.
-The art provides a wide range of responses to aggression, and is especially appropriate for study by women, law enforcement officers, and those who enjoy the challenge of sophisticated technique.
+As a student of aikijutsu you will learn to neutralize attacks by throwing or pinning an opponent, most often by means of locking one or more of your opponent’s joints.
+Because the opponent is controlled through a mechanical linkage, rather than by application of pain, the “internal” martial art of aikijutsu is a matter of honed intent and skill.
+The objective of the art is to gain absolute control of an attacker, both physically and spiritually, allowing the possibility an aggressive individual can be deterred or restrained with minimal harm, while also providing the tools for more devastating, decisive actions should circumstances warrant.

 While the benefits of training extend far beyond self-defense, the foundation of aikijutsu is practical skill.
 The techniques of aikijutsu are not designed for sport-style, competitive sparring; rather, the techniques are the result of hundreds of years of research into the means of defending against armed and unarmed assaults.
 The art will provide you a wide range of responses to aggression, from avoidance to escape to physical counters commensurate to the severity of an assault and consistent with legal and ethical considerations.
 We supplement our practice of physical skills with study of such things as violence dynamics, threat assessment, and verbal de-escalation, relying on the works of experts like Ellis Amdur, Marc MacYoung, Jenna Meek, Gavin de Becker, and others.